Joan Reynolds

 I was wrong.
 They could and they did.
 When I finally found out it became a soul crushing betrayal by two people I thought cared deeply about me.
 It was difficult for me to recover and continue in relationship with them, yet I had to because we shared a 1 year old son when he left.
 She left her husband a year later and they were married for over 25 years before she died much too young of cancer.
 We continued with a polite but empty communication style for years, often snagging when my son spent vacation time there.

-Fortunately, long before we lost her, while our son was still in college, I had an amazing conversation with God that changed everything.
+Fortunately, long before we lost her and while our son was still in college, I had an amazing conversation with God that changed everything.
 I was crying out to him that they were causing great emotional harm to my son and therefore to me.
 Everything seemed a horrible triangle, with my ex blaming me to her and her to me, for anything that had to do with the financial support of our son.
 It was always difficult to get to the truth of anything.
 In the very old days I might have trusted my friend over a cheating ex husband.
 But this was the friend he had cheated with.
 An absurd mess that I didn’t want my son in the middle of, ever.
 He loved all of us, and did not want to choose sides.
 Nor should he have to.
 We were supposed to be the grown ups.
 I cried my heart out to God and asked Him to please intercede on our behalf.
 What I heard back in the silence was ” are you willing to forgive them?”

-No. That was easy.
-I was not.
+Nope.
+That was easy.
+I was not willing.
 Yet, as I sat with the pain of my son caught in the middle, I tried to find some way around that question.
 I didn’t do it, why should I have to forgive them?
 Silence.
 At this point my mind started to query whether I had ever done anything for which I should ask someone’s forgiveness.
 Of course there was less than total clarity on that issue.
 In my mind, I could find at least some questionable behaviors of my own, even within my marriage.
 There were certainly many other relationships I had been in where I might not have behaved well, or as well as I could have, all the time.
 Yet I did not remember any specific apologies on my part.
-The thing I wrestled with most was the agony caused yo my son, when he had done absolutely nothing wrong and got caught in the middle of our adult drama.
+The thing I wrestled with most was the agony caused to my son, when he had done absolutely nothing wrong and got caught in the middle of our adult drama.

-“I don’t know how you did it”!
+“I don’t know how you did it!”

 March6

 How did I do it?
 Well, that’s I guess that’s how it became the point at which I asked God into my life, having my actual ‘come to Jesus’ moment on Dec 9th, 1983.
-I knew I was truly outnumbered with two small sons under six and I was definitely going to need some help.
+I knew I was truly outnumbered now with two small sons under six and I was definitely going to need some help.
 It is definitely the anniversary I most remember and celebrate in my life, one my Mom always phoned me to mark as well.
 Not because it was so special on the actual date.
 It was a just a day that a single mom from my church had come to help clean my house, while I was home recovering after the birth of my second son.
 Her money was tight, but she always tithed ten percent of her time to the Lord and I was the grateful recipient of her love and service that particular day.
 Although I had regularly been attending our Presbyterian fellowship for the past three months, she didn’t take anything for granted so somewhere in our day she asked me if I had ever asked Jesus into my heart?
 I replied something along the lines of “not in so many words.”
 Having been raised Christian, baptized, confirmed and having always attended church, I didn’t know there was anything missing, at which point she said ‘Well, let’s make sure’, and then she gently led me, with my permission, in the sinner’s prayer.
 It was not an event followed by lightning bolts from the sky and yet, looking back now, it was definitely the most important moment in my life.

 After that, all my decisions were no longer made alone but with the quiet guidance of the Holy Spirit, as the Lord took up residence in my heart.
 As with any move-in, there were things to be sorted out and cleaned up, some to throw away, some to move to a secondary position, some to add to the existing mores and celebrations that were already in place with my little family tribe.
 We made room for a newcomer, Jesus.
-And my life was never the same after that; by that I mean never as lonely, never without joy, never without provision or the hope of provision, for me and my boys.
+And my life was never the same after that; by that I mean never as lonely, never without joy, never without provision or the hope of provision for me and my boys.
 Life changing.

 I guess this website is the story of some of those times as my memory is jogged here and there, just a note or a quick story, to pay tribute to the all encompassing love that came to fill my heart that day, assuring me that I would never run out of that love, regardless of any other struggles and circumstances sure to come my way.
 Such complete fullness, impossible to describe, though I do try.